Shopify/cli/.changeset/dull-shoes-clean.md

 '@shopify/theme': patch
 ---

-Prevent the `shopify theme dev` from terminating by refreshing the session
+Prevent the `shopify theme dev` command from terminating by refreshing the session